Henry Eppes: Legacy and honors

 Eppes and other African American politicians who served between 1868 and 1900 were recognized by a 2013 Senate Joint Resolution by the North Carolina General Assembly.

 Personal life

 Eppes was married to Lavinia Knight of Halifax County while they were both enslaved.
 The couple had thirteen children; seven survived to adulthood.
-Educator Charles Montgomery Eppes, for whom the C. M. Eppes school in Greenville is named, was one of his sons.
+Educator Charles Montgomery Eppes, namesake of the C. M. Eppes school in Greenville, North Carolina, was one of his sons.

 Eppes was an elder and minister in the African Methodist Episcopal Church.
-He served as a pastor at the St. Paul A. M. E. Church in Raleigh.
+While in Raleigh for legislative duties he served as a pastor at the St. Paul A. M. E. Church in Raleigh.
 He also was a delegate to the Methodist General Conference in Atlanta, Georgia and Baltimore, Maryland.

-Eppes died on January 23, 1903, in Halifax, County.
-He was buried in Halifax on January 29, 1903.
+Eppes died on January 26, 1903, in Halifax following a bout of illness.
+He was buried in the town three days later.